Vienna to Budapest 5-nights (Active)

 Further on your way, you will pass Hédervár.
 The castle there is situated in the middle of a protected park.
 However, you should schedule a plenty of time for visiting Györ.
 The district capital offers many sights and a breathtaking historic center.

-Overnight in GyörDay 4: Györ – Esztergom (68 mi/110 km)
+Overnight in GyörDay 4: Györ – Esztergom (59 mi/95 km)

 Soon you reach the Hungarian Böny.
 From there a route version guides you to Bábolna, a well-cultivated town with a beautiful inner city.
 The local National Stud is known far beyond its borders.
 Racehorses are bred in the splendid inner courtyard.
 Afterwards, the route takes you back to the Danube where you soon reach the divided town Komárom/Komárno.
 The route runs near riverbanks in the flat Danube valley.
 In the course of this you pass different villages and while cycling you can view the vineyards in the background.The sporty bikers can choose a route over Tata but there are some hills.
 Those interested in history should plan time for the Roman castle Kelemantia which is on the way.
 However, the absolute highlight is your destination today: Esztergom - also known as "Hungarian Rome."
-Its basilica is the largest church of the country.
+Its Basilica is the largest church in Hungary.

 Overnight in EsztergomDay 5: Esztergom – Budapest (53 mi/85 km)